Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Background

+In contrast, this review adopts a challenge-oriented perspective and systematically examines the solutions proposed to address these recurring methodological challenges.
+By synthesizing evidence across diverse clinical applications and multimodal data types, we identify common methodological patterns, recurring limitations, and areas requiring further methodological development.
+This perspective complements existing modality- and application-oriented reviews and provides practical guidance for researchers facing specific challenges in multimodal medical data modeling.

+Accordingly, the aim of this review is to systematically summarize the major challenges encountered in modeling multimodal medical data and to provide an overview of the solutions proposed in the literature to address them.
+To achieve this objective, we first identify and screen relevant studies through a systematic review process.
+We then derive a challenge-oriented taxonomy from the included studies and organize the results according to the major methodological challenges encountered in multimodal medical data modeling.
+For each challenge, we summarize its impact on multimodal modeling, review the solutions proposed in the literature, and synthesize the evidence across studies to identify common methodological trends, remaining limitations, and future research directions.

-The remainder of this paper is organized as follows: In Section \ref{Sec:method}, we present the methodology used for this systematic review, including the search strategy, inclusion and exclusion criteria, and data extraction process.
-Section \ref{sec:result} provides an overview of the challenges encountered in modeling multimodal data, including missing modalities, small sample sizes, dimensionality imbalance, interpretability, and identifying optimal fusion strategies.
-For each challenge, we summarize its impact on multimodal modeling and describe existing solutions reported in the reviewed studies.
+The remainder of this paper is organized as follows.
+In Section \ref{Sec:method}, we present the methodology used for this systematic review, including the search strategy, inclusion and exclusion criteria, and data extraction process.
+Section \ref{sec:result} presents the challenge taxonomy identified in the reviewed studies and synthesizes the solutions proposed to address each challenge.
 Section \ref{sec:discussion} discusses the key findings, highlights gaps in the literature, and reflects on limitations and future research directions.
 Finally, the paper concludes with Section \ref{sec:conclusion}, summarizing the main insights and contributions of this review.